Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 ### Final thoughts

 The challenge was not difficult from an Active Directory perspective.
-However, dealing with cyrillic characters was harder than we though because many tools don't support unicode correctly.
-We had to alternate between Linux and Windows tools to made it.
+However, dealing with cyrillic characters was harder than we thought because many tools don't support unicode correctly.
+We had to alternate between Linux and Windows tools to succeed.

-For instance, when passing the hash with Mimikatz the user name is replaced with litteral `?` during NTLM authentication.
-On the other side Sharpkatz seemed to work fine, but we had so mess up with lsass memory that nothing was working fine in the VM...
-On the other side, all linux tools seemed to accept unicode character except [PKINITTools](https://github.com/dirkjanm/PKINITtools) which if we're not mistaking relies on [minikerberos](https://github.com/skelsec/minikerberos) & [impacket](https://github.com/SecureAuthCorp/impacket).
+For instance, when passing the hash with Mimikatz, the user name is replaced with litteral `?` during NTLM authentication!
+On the other hand, SharpKatz seemed to work fine, but it seemed to mess up too much with lsass memory since nothing was working fine anymore in the VM...
+On the other hand, all linux tools seemed to accept unicode character except [PKINITTools](https://github.com/dirkjanm/PKINITtools), which if we're not mistaken, relies on [minikerberos](https://github.com/skelsec/minikerberos) & [impacket](https://github.com/SecureAuthCorp/impacket).

-Final words go to Kaluche, thanks very much for this challenge, we had a lot of fun!
+Final words go to the challenge's author, [Kaluche](https://twitter.com/kaluche_): thanks very much for this challenge, we had a lot of fun!